-Does Kyrie Irving Trade Signal End Of LeBron James’ Days In Cleveland?
+Is Kyrie Irving Trade Beginning Of End For LeBron James In Cleveland?

 The C’s acquired Kyrie Irving from the Cavs in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic and the Brooklyn Nets’ 2018 first-round draft pick.

-So with Thomas on an expiring contract and LeBron James entering free agency after this season, does this trade signal the end of James’ playing days in his home town of Cleveland?
+So with Thomas on an expiring contract and LeBron James entering free agency after this season, does this trade signal the end (for a second time) of James’ time in his hometown of Cleveland?

-NESN.com’s Darren Hartwell and Mike Cole discuss this in the video above.
+NESN.com’s Darren Hartwell and Mike Cole discuss in the video above.

 Thumbnail photo via Kelley L. Cox/USA TODAY Sports Images